4.1 Types of leave

 Students can apply for up to a total of 12 months leave during enrolment where they:

-- Are sick or have family carer's responsibilities for more than 10 working days at any one time in a year; and/or
+- Require leave of absence e.g. personal, professional, sick or family carer’s responsibilities for more than 10 working days at any one time in a year; and/or

-- Have been empanelled for jury service for a period longer than 5 working days; and/or
+- Have been empanelled for jury service for a period longer than 5 working days